bhopkins0/OpenVPN-WebAdmin/README.md

 # Installation

 I have only tested this on LEMP stacks (PHP 7.4) running Ubuntu >= 20.04.

 0. Install LEMP stack  and set up MySQL (create database and user for the webadmin)
-1. Fill out the blank information in the `config.php`
+1. Install OpenVPN on a separate server using the [OpenVPN Installer for Webadmin](https://github.com/bhopkins0/OpenVPN-Installer-For-Webadmin). **This is required to ensure compatibility.**
-2. Run `php installation.php`
+2. Run `chown -R www-data:www-data /var/www/YOUR_WEB_DIR/`
-3. Install OpenVPN on a separate server using the [OpenVPN Installer for Webadmin](https://github.com/bhopkins0/OpenVPN-Installer-For-Webadmin). **This is required to ensure compatibility.**
+3. Go to the installation page in a web browser (installation.php)

 # Todo: